HTML PROGRAMMING:HTML – Elements

 Element vs tag

-• Element: The complete structure including start tag, content, and end tag.
+• Element: The complete structure made up of the opening tag, content, and closing tag.

 Example: